johe123qwe/github-trending/README.md

 ## Html

+* 【2024-09-21】[git / git-scm.com](https://github.com/git/git-scm.com) - The git-scm.com website.
+Note that this repository is only for the website; issues with git itself should go to https://git-scm.com/community.
 * 【2024-09-12】[opulo-inc / lumenpnp](https://github.com/opulo-inc/lumenpnp) - The LumenPnP is an open source pick and place machine.
 * 【2024-09-08】[ONDC-Official / verification-logs](https://github.com/ONDC-Official/verification-logs) - ONDC Pre-production issue & discussion board
 * 【2024-09-05】[callummcdougall / ARENA_3.0](https://github.com/callummcdougall/ARENA_3.0) -